-Following government guidelines, the school is closed until further notice but, in the meantime, we are holding a Virtual Open Day in June.
+Following government guidelines, the school is closed until further notice but, in the meantime, we are holding Virtual Open Days throughout the Autumn Term.

 If this is not convenient, please contact the admissions team who will help organise a virtual appointment including a video tour of the school and a meeting with one of our senior members of staff.